djangify/our-spot/README.md

 ## Database structure

+The site contains a usable database that stores data in a consistent and well-organised manner.
 Postresql was used to create the data structure.
 There were a few challenges with the database which meant I had to reset it and start again.
 This mainly happened if I changed and then went to migrate a models.py file.

 I contacted Tutor support for help recusing my database the second time but unfortunately it wasn't possible.
 They managed to re-create my site over at GitPod so it was mainly a Codeanywhere issue.
 I had to delete my workspace and create a new one, which also meant I had to reinstall everything in my requirements.txt file.